 - 4 flour tortillas 10-inch

-- Make the salsa: in a mixing bowl, add red onions, tomatoes, lime juice, and cilantro.
+- Make the salsa: in a mixing bowl, add 1 oz red onion, 3 oz tomatoes, 1/2 tbsp lime juice, and 1 tbsp cilantro.
 Mix well and set aside.

-- Cook the vegetables: in a skillet set over medium heat, add 1/2 tbsp olive oil, carrots, onions.
+- Cook the vegetables: in a skillet set over medium heat, add 1/2 tbsp olive oil, 2 oz carrots, and 2 oz onions.
 Cook for 6 minutes.
-Add kidney beans, 1/2 tsp minced garlic, 1/4 tsp ground cumin, and 1/4 tsp paprika.
+Add 3.6 oz unsalted red kidney beans, 1/2 tsp minced garlic, 1/4 tsp ground cumin, and 1/4 tsp paprika.
 Cook for another 2 minutes over medium heat.
 Turn off the heat, transfer to a plate/bowl, and set aside.

-- Sauté the meat: in the same skillet, add 1/2 tbsp olive oil and ground pork.
-Cook for 6 over medium-high heat.
-Add white wine and vinegar to deglaze the skillet.
+- Sauté the meat: in the same skillet, add 1/2 tbsp olive oil and 4 oz 85% lean ground pork.
+Cook for 6 minutes over medium-high heat, stirring occasionally.
+Add 1/2 tbsp white wine and 1/4 tsp white vinegar to deglaze the skillet.
 Scrape the meat off the bottom of the pan.
 Cook for 2 minutes on high heat or until the liquid evaporates.

-- Season the meat: add 1/2 tsp minced garlic, 1/4 tsp ground cumin, 1/4 tsp paprika, garlic powder, oregano, cayenne pepper, 1/8 tsp salt, and 1/4 tsp black pepper.
+- Season the meat: add 1/2 tsp minced garlic, 1/4 tsp ground cumin, 1/4 tsp paprika, 1/4 tsp garlic powder, 1/4 tsp oregano, 1/4 tsp cayenne pepper, 1/8 tsp salt, and 1/4 tsp black pepper.
 Stir well for 1 minute.
 Turn off the heat and transfer the meat to a bowl.
 Set aside.

-- Set a workstation: place a cutting board on the counter.
-Place the salsa, cooked vegetables, meat, scrambled eggs, sliced avocado, cheddar cheese, yogurt, and flour tortillas around the cutting board.
+- Set up a workstation: place a cutting board on the counter.
+Place the salsa, cooked vegetables, meat, scrambled eggs, sliced 4 oz avocado, 2.4 oz cheddar cheese, 4 tbsp plain Greek yogurt, and 4 flour tortillas around your cutting board.
 Divide each filling into 4 parts.

 - Wrap the burritos: put a tortilla sheet on the cutting board.
 Take 1 part of each filling and put it in the middle of the tortilla.
 Fold the two sides of the tortilla towards the middle.
 While still holding the sides, slide your thumbs under the bottom of the tortilla and fold it up.
-Roll it away from you, tucking the ingredients in fairly tight.
+Roll it away from you, tucking the ingredients in fairly tight (but not too tight).
 Set aside and repeat with the remaining tortillas.

-- Toast the burrito: put the burrito in a clean, dry pan, seam-side down.
+- Toast the burritos: put a burrito in a clean, dry pan, seam-side down.
 Turn the heat up to medium and toast for 2 minutes per side or until golden brown.
 Repeat with the remaining burritos.

-- Serve: cut the burritos in half at an angle.
+- Serve: cut the burritos in half at an angle for better presentation.
 Transfer to a serving platter and serve warm.